nrfconnect/sdk-nrf/include/supl_os_client.rst

 * Send A-GPS data to the GPS module

 These functionalities are implemented using a set of callback functions.
-Both the buffers and the pointers to the callback functions are passed to the SUPL client library through the :cpp:func:`supl_client_init` function.
+Both the buffers and the pointers to the callback functions are passed to the SUPL client library through the :c:func:`supl_client_init` function.

 API callback functions
 ======================